Who are Chiropractors?

 Do I Have to Get an Xray?

-Your chiropractor will individually assess your spinal health and based on a thorough health history and physical examination determine whether an xray is required or not.
+Your chiropractor will individually assess your spinal health and based on

 If required we will tell you the reason why and the type of scan required.